A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 \item {\it Asymptotically Distribution-Free}: The standardized test statistic \eqref{2sampleG1} converges to $N(0, \sigma^2_1)$ under $H_0$, where the limiting variance $\sigma^2_1$ depends on the graph functional $\sG$, but not on the unknown distributions.
 Therefore, under the null, the asymptotic distribution of the test statistic \eqref{2sampleG1} is {\it distribution-free}.
 This was proved for the FR-test by Henze and Penrose \cite{henzepenrose}, for the test based on the $K$-NN graph by Henze \cite{henzenn}, and by Liu and Singh \cite{liu_singh} for depth-based tests.
 Finally, recall that the CM test is exactly distribution-free in finite samples \cite{rosenbaum}.

 \item {\it Consistent Against Fixed Alternatives}: For a geometric graph functional $\sG$ in $\R^d$, the test function with rejection region

-where $z_\alpha$ is the $\alpha$-th quantile of the standard normal, is asymptotically level $\alpha$ and consistent against all fixed alternatives, for the testing problem \eqref{2}.
-This was proved for the MST by Henze and Penrose \cite{py} and for the $K$-NN graph by Schilling \cite{schilling} and later by Henze \cite{henzenn}.
+where $z_\alpha$ is the $\alpha$-th quantile of the standard normal, is asymptotically exact level (size) $\alpha$ (see \cite{lr} for definitions of level and size of a test) and consistent against all fixed alternatives, for the testing problem \eqref{2}.
+This was proved for the MST by Henze and Penrose \cite{py} and for the $K$-NN graph (when $K=O(1)$) by Schilling \cite{schilling} and later by Henze \cite{henzenn}.
 Recently, Arias-Castro and Pelletier~\cite{cm_consistency} showed that the CM test is consistent against general alternatives.
-Similarly, the Liu-Singh rank sum statistic\footnote{For depth-based tests, the rejection region can be of the form $\{|\cR(\sG(\cZ_N))|\geq \sigma_1 z_{1-\alpha/2}\}$, depending on the alternative.} is asymptotically level $\alpha$ and consistent against alternatives for which the quality index $Q(F, G)\ne \frac{1}{2}$.
+Similarly, the Liu-Singh rank sum statistic\footnote{For depth-based tests, the rejection region can be of the form $\{|\cR(\sG(\cZ_N))|\geq \sigma_1 z_{1-\alpha/2}\}$, depending on the alternative.} is asymptotically size $\alpha$ and consistent against alternatives for which the quality index $Q(F, G)\ne \frac{1}{2}$.

 \end{itemize}

 Even though the basic asymptotic properties of the tests based on geometric graphs and those based on data-depth are quite similar, their algorithmic complexities are very different.

 \begin{itemize}